caioqf/caioqf/README.md

 ## Current Focus

-Enhancing my skill set across various technologies and starting my journey as an entrepreneur in Software and AI.
+Enhancing my skill set across various technologies and starting my journey as an entrepreneur and solo founder in Software and AI.

 ## Projects